Menu Makeover: Updating a 1904 Thanksgiving Meal

 Bring our Thanksgiving Wine Trio to the table

 Whether your Thanksgiving table is laden with tried-and-true classics or modern new dishes, we hope your holiday is filled with fellowship, good memories, and delicious wine-and-food pairings like our menu makeover options and the following alternate suggestions that work with our Thanksgiving Wine Trio:

-- Complement creamy mashed potatoes with our crisp Biltmore® Reserve Chardonnay.
+- Complement creamy mashed potatoes or a vegetarian main course with our crisp Biltmore® Reserve Chardonnay.

 - Savor heartier meat dishes with The Hunt Red Blend Sonoma County, a bold Bordeaux-style blend.

 - Bring on the Biltmore Estate® Blanc de Blancs bubbles for everything from a heartfelt toast at the beginning of dinner to the most decadent of desserts at the end.

 What an inspiration for holiday memories!
 Why not start a tradition of Green Beans with Pancetta and Hazelnut Brown Butter instead of Green Bean Casserole!